Yes, everyone applies through the same process and program no matter where they live in Alaska.

 Your 2021 monthly income for all members of your household — including all wages, tips, etc. — must currently be at or below the 80% community Area Median Income (AMI).

-We encourage you to complete the eligibility checker.
-If you qualify and meet the other eligibility requirements, you receive detailed information on how to apply.
+Yes.
 During the application process you will be advised on the specifics of how any other programs may impact your eligibility for rent and/or utility relief.

 Yes, as long as you fit the other criteria requirements and the agreement you have with your Landlord is a rental agreement or lease and not a mortgage.